Argentina parliament approves IMF deal for $45 billion debt

 Argentina is just emerging from three years of economic recession and battling rising inflation and a high poverty rate.

+The country recorded a 4.7 percent jump in its consumer price index in February compared to January, with a 7.5 percent rise in the cost of food.

-Under the new deal, repayments will be made from 2026 to 2034 after a grace period.
+Under the new deal -- the 13th that Buenos Aires has signed with the IMF since the return of democracy in 1983 -- repayments will be made from 2026 to 2034 after a grace period.

+Argentina has committed to reducing its fiscal deficit from 3.0 percent of GDP today to 0.9 percent by 2024.

+IMF spokesman Gerry Rice said the aim of the deal was to "reduce persistently high inflation" but warned of the challenges faced by the global economy following Russia's invasion of Ukraine.

 © 2022 AFP